rust-lang/gha-self-hosted/images/ubuntu/README.md

 This directory contains the following files and directories:

-* `ubuntu.json`: the Packer manifest for the image, which contains the list of scripts to call during the build.
+* `image.pkr.hcl`: the Packer manifest for the image, which contains the list of scripts to call during the build.
 * `scripts/`: bash scripts included by the manifest: Packer will run them in the build VM.